dakountche/mvd/README.md

 ### 4.1 MVD Components Docker images

 The MVD components images are built using the instructions from the upstream Eclipse project.
 These images are then pushed on DockerHub.

 PostgreSQL and Hashicorp Vault obviously require additional configuration, which is handled by the Terraform scripts.

 ### 4.2 Deploy the Eclipse MVD on a k8S cluster

-To deploy the MVD, the the following commands.
+To deploy the MVD, type the following commands.

-# Deploy the dataspace, type 'yes' when prompted
+**Deploy the dataspace, type 'yes' when prompted**

 ```shell
 cd deployment
 tofu init